nmfs-ost/FIT-test-quality-checks/checklist.md

 - [ ] Unit testing framework used (e.g., testthat, googletest, unittest) that allows running tests with a single command
 - [ ] Test coverage acceptable (>40%)
 - [ ] Test coverage excellent (>70%)
-- [ ] Tests run automatically on code changes or on a schedule (e.g., on GitHub Actions, Travis, Jenkins)
+- [ ] Tests set up on a continuous integration service to run automatically on code changes or on a schedule (e.g., on GitHub Actions, Travis, Jenkins)